vuw-research-computing/raapoi-tools/docs/index.md

   # using the $SLURM_ARRAY_TASK_ID variable in the array.sh submit script
   echo "Task ID is $1"
   # $RANDOM is a built-in pseudo random number generated number, we will add the Task ID to a random number
   sum=`expr $1 + $RANDOM`
   echo "Output is $sum"
 ```

 Running the array.sh script will cause the SLURM manager to spawn 50 parallel jobs.

-i#### Multithreaded Job Example
+#### Multi-threaded or Multi-processing Job Example

-Multithreaded programs are applications that are able to execute in parallel across multiple CPU cores within a single node using a shared memory execution model.
-In general, a multithreaded application uses a single process (aka “task” in Slurm) which then spawns multiple threads of execution.
+Multi-threaded or multi-processing programs are applications that are able to execute in parallel across multiple CPU cores within a single node using a shared memory execution model.
+In general, a multi-threaded application uses a single process (aka “task” in Slurm) which then spawns multiple threads of execution.
 By default, Slurm allocates 1 CPU core per task.
-In order to make use of multiple CPU cores in a multithreaded program, one must include the --cpus-per-task option.
-Below is an example of a multithreaded program requesting 12 CPU cores per task and a total of 8GB of memory.
+In order to make use of multiple CPU cores in a multi-threaded program, one must include the --cpus-per-task option.
+Below is an example of a multi-threaded program requesting 12 CPU cores per task and a total of 8GB of memory.
 The program itself is responsible for spawning the appropriate number of threads.

 ```
   #!/bin/bash
   #SBATCH --nodes=1
   #SBATCH --ntasks=1
   #SBATCH --cpus-per-task=12 # 12 threads per task
   #SBATCH --time=02:00:00 # two hours
   #SBATCH --mem=8G